AlexW00/zugspaet/README.md

 ## Credits

 Forked from [deutsche-bahn-data](https://github.com/piebro/deutsche-bahn-data) by [piebro](https://github.com/piebro) - a collection of Python scripts to fetch and store Deutsche Bahn train data.
-Without this project, Zugspät would not be possible.
+Without this project, Zugspät would not be possible!

 ## Support